AdobeDocs/campaign-standard.es-ES/help/administration/using/configuring-email-channel.md

    >[!IMPORTANT]
    >
-   >El número máximo de reintentos que se deben realizar y el retraso mínimo entre reintentos se basan ahora en el rendimiento histórico y actual de una IP en un dominio determinado.
-Se omitirán las configuraciones **[!UICONTROL Retry period]** y **[!UICONTROL Number of retries]** de la Campaña.
+   >El número máximo de reintentos que se deben realizar y el retraso mínimo entre reintentos ahora se basan en el rendimiento histórico y actual de una IP en un dominio determinado.
+Se ignorarán las configuraciones **[!UICONTROL Retry period]** y **[!UICONTROL Number of retries]** en Campaign.

    <!--This section indicates how many retries should be performed the day after the send is started (**Number of retries**) and the minimum delay between retries (**Retry period**).
 By default, five retries are scheduled for the first day with a minimum interval of one hour, spread out over the 24 hours of the day.
 One retry per day is programmed after that and until the delivery deadline, which is defined in the **[!UICONTROL Delivery parameters]** section.-->